Santiago2607/Final_Project_Columbia/README.md

  + Is credit score sufficient to classify a customer?
  + Is payment history sufficient to determine the credit risk?
- + what is the best determinant to classify a customer?
+ + What is the best determinant to classify a customer?

 ## Segment 1